daniel8lopes/omnia3/docs/pages/omnia3/Tutorials/omnia3_datasourcetutorial.md

     {% endraw %}
     ````

-9. Build the model
+9. Perform a new Build (by accessing the option ***Versioning / Builds / Create new***).

-10. On Application area, create a new instance of the ExternalAPI data source, with code "ReqRes"
+10. On Application area, create a new instance of the ExternalAPI data source, with code "ReqRes".

     ![Application-Create-DataSource](https://raw.githubusercontent.com/numbersbelieve/omnia3/master/docs/tutorialPics/modelingTutorial/Application-Create-DataSource.PNG)

-11. On left side menu, navigate to Configurations / Employee, and check that the list is filled with data retrieved from the external data source
+11. On left side menu, navigate to Configurations / Employee, and check that the list is filled with data retrieved from the external data source.

     ![Application_List_DataSource](https://raw.githubusercontent.com/numbersbelieve/omnia3/master/docs/tutorialPics/modelingTutorial/Application-List-External-DataSource.PNG)

-## 4. External data sources data on Omnia
+## 4. Crossing the external data sources with OMNIA

-1. Go to modeling area
+1. Go to the modeling area.

-2. Create a new GenericEntity "Department"
+2. Create a new GenericEntity with name "Department".

 3. Add a new attribute by clicking on button Add new.
-Set its Code as DataSource, Type as Data Sources / ExternalAPI
+Set its Code as DataSource, Type as Data Sources / ExternalAPI.

 4. Add another attribute that represents the Employee.
-Set its Code as Employee, Type as Agent / Employee, and ExternalAPI on Uses data source from attribute
+Set its Code as Employee, Type as Agent / Employee, and ExternalAPI on Uses data source from attribute.

-5. Build the model
+5. Perform a new Build (by accessing the option ***Versioning / Builds / Create new***).

-6. On Application area, create a new instance of the Department, and check that, after identifying the data source, Employees from that data source are now available for selection
+6. On Application area, create a new instance of the Department, and check that, after identifying the data source, Employees from that data source are now available for selection.